safiume/hsbay/README.md

 Say hi on chat: https://gitter.im/opennanocarbon/

-Clone the Horseshoe Bay repo on https://github.com/safiume/hsbay
+Clone the desired repo in Horseshoe Bay on https://github.com/hsbay

 Log in, or create a user account to the wiki.
 Select 'Log in' in the upper right hand corner of the [wiki](https://opennanocarbon.atlassian.net) to log in or have the option to create a new account.